Tafaraa/SkillLens/README_DEPLOY.md

      - Go to Project Settings > Domains
      - Add your custom domain
      - Follow the DNS configuration instructions
-   - In Railway:
+   - In Render:
-     - Go to Project Settings > Domains
+     - Go to your web service settings
+     - Click "Custom Domain"
      - Add your custom domain
      - Configure DNS settings as instructed